avdudchenko/reaktoro_enabled_watertap/README.md

     pytest -m core

 d.
-(Optional) Run flowsheet tests, these could take upto 10 to 60 min to complete
+(Optional) Run flowsheet tests, these could take up-to 10 to 60 min to complete

     pytest -m flowsheets

 d.
 (Optional) Run analysis tests, this will run analysis code in all of the analysis folders and can take significant time and compute, depending on system (3-10 hours)

     pytest -m analysis

 #### 6.2 Using models and tools in analysis

 Install in your working environment inside conda